 If you called Worcestershire a wild countryside, you would be right, and like all things that are wild, you’ll find that her spirit cannot easily be tamed.
 There are numerous spirited places you can go to either with company or alone.
 Worcestershire cathedral will awe you with lavish ornate architecture of Norman and Gothic origins.
 The Spring Blossom Trail is sweetly scented for romantic adventure in case you come with company.
 The Wyre Forest provides lush vegetation and meandering of paths to hidden trails deep within the forest.
 You also shouldn’t miss Seven Valley’s riverside fun.
 With the county’s locations promising so much fun, the activities are just the same.
 You’ll find below some of the exciting activities awaiting you when you visit this wild countryside.

 Walking is a popular outdoor choice in Worcestershire.
+The surrounding countryside may not be the sites you’d see on the Tour Du Mont Blanc but it’s a great place to take in nature and get take in beautiful landscapes.
 Whether it’s an easy lucky stroll through Bewdley or an energetic walk on Malvern Hills, the paths to follow come in different forms and lengths.
 A walk on Malvern Hills will take you through the trails once taken by famous English writers and composers – the likes of C.S Lewis and Sir Edward Elgar.
 The hills are dotted with springs and fountains while offering magnificent views of Severn Valley and Herefordshire.
 When you’re done walking, pleasant accommodation awaits you with a warm bed and sumptuous meal.

 Cycling is another choice sport in the county.
 You could ride through friendly trails set within the Wyre Forest or take a challenging course through meandering paths to see the darkest paths of the forest.
 Since it’s one of England’s ancient woodlands, you are sure to see rare species of butterflies wing by or muntjac wandering about the grand oak and fir trees.